Travel in Austria

 “The Wedding Fountain”

-Another interesting place is the Roman Museum of Vienna, located just across the square.
-Archaeological excavations that began in the 19th century uncovered very interesting findings from the period when Roman Legion soldiers and citizens from all corners of the Empire lived in the Vienna area, and these are now displayed in the Roman History Museum.
-The exhibition includes 300 items depicting this period, as well as simulations and animations that help understand the events in and around the Roman camp.
+Another notable attraction is the Roman Museum of Vienna, located just across the square.
+Archaeological excavations that began in the 19th century uncovered fascinating artifacts from the time when Roman legionaries and citizens from across the empire lived in the Vienna area.
+Today, the museum displays around 300 items from this period, along with simulations and animations that bring the life of the Roman camp and its surroundings to life.

 • Address of the Square: Hoher Markt, 1010 Wien.
 Map.